-In response to the ongoing Coronavirus outbreak, here are some useful updates which may help signpost you to the best contacts and sources of further information.
-This page will be updated regularly with news including statements from Police and Crime Commissioner (PCC) for Thames Valley, Anthony Stansfeld.
+In response to the ongoing Coronavirus outbreak, here are some useful updates which may help signpost you to sources of further information.
+This page will be updated with news including statements from the Police and Crime Commissioner for Thames Valley.

 Getting in touch